Sator New Works Award

 About the Award

-The Sator New Works Award is now open for submissions through September 1, 2020!
+The Sator New Works Award is presently closed for submissions.

-The Sator New Works Award will be awarded to a debut book-length work of fiction or non-fiction by an author who identifies as trans or nonbinary.
+The Sator New Works Award will be awarded to a book-length work of either fiction or non-fiction by an author who identifies as trans or nonbinary.

 This publishing prize was made possible by Sator Press, a small nonprofit publishing company owned and operated by Ken Baumann from 2009 to 2019.
 Sator’s goal was to publish and promote innovative literature; Two Dollar Radio is happy to continue this tradition through the establishment of this prize.